 Contrary to common misconception, this racket is not just for pros; intermediate players are bound to find it a pleasure to use.
 Beginners, however, would probably be better served by its closer brother the Head Flexpoint 150.
 The Head Flexpoint 150 comes with an extra 20 grams and this can be of help to a beginner not accustomed to mid-weight rackets.
 Women and children generally prefer lighter rackets and the Head Flexpoint 130 is just perfect for them.
 Sophisticated players tend to find it a bit sluggish but a good number of them will go for the Head Flexpoint 130 any day as opposed to more expensive but not-so-good rackets in its category.

-Although the list price of the racket is $200, it is now selling at a heavily discounted price of $109.95.
 It is available at the Squash Pro Shop.
 At that excellent price, it is hard to find a racket that even comes close to the Head Flexpoint 130.
 Racket enthusiasts can also find better deals with Sports Authority coupons that are available online.
 A good number of rackets in its weight category cost twice as much but deliver less-than-stellar performances.
 The Head Flexpoint 130 really is great value for money.